iProov/flutter/README.md

       url: git@github.com:iProov/flutter.git
 ```

+### iOS installation

+You must also add a `NSCameraUsageDescription` to your iOS app's Info.plist, with the reason why your app requires camera access (e.g. “To iProov you in order to verify your identity.”)

 ## Get started

 To use iProov to enrol or verify a user it is necessary to follow these steps: